natnathania/Codewords-2020/Week 2/readme.md

 # Week 2
-From typefaces to p5.js
+Our class started started with a short seminar on modular typeface designs, which ranged from the Bauhuas to contemporary designers working in algorithmic typography.
+Then it continued to our last group work this semester 😢

 ## Typefaces
-Our class started started with a short seminar on modular typeface designs, which ranged from the Bauhuas to contemporary designers working in algorithmic typography.
+As I scroll down and search for modular typefaces, I came across this piece of work by MuirMcNeil.
 MuirMcNeil's particularly caught my eye with his 'Five' series of stencil type systems.
+The Five series was made in 2017 and it is constructed from basic geometric segments.

-## Wholesome Animal crossing
+## Wholesome Animal Crossing

 ## Remix
 collaborative p5.js